The Paleolithic Solution – Episode 20

 Thanks

-5. Bill Strahan
+Bill Strahan says

 Quick question about maximizing effectiveness of carb intake on cortisol levels.
 In a nutshell, if carb intake is restricted sufficiently to require more or less continuous gluconeogenesis to maintain blood sugar, and cortisol is the pathway by which gluconeogenesis is activated, wouldn’t eating close to zero carbs result in continuously elevated cortisol levels?